Mathics3/mathics-omnibus/README.rst

 load and use.
 This data comes from `mathics-omnibus/django-db/mathics.sqlite <https://github.com/Mathics3/mathics-omnibus/tree/master/docker/django-db>`_.

-Since this is tied to the docker image, any changes made won't survice across restarting the docker image.
+Since this is tied to the docker image, any changes made won't survive across restarting the docker image.

 If you would like to save your own you can set the environment